 Tides also apply to the Earth's atmosphere, with atmospheric pressures varying (on the average) from minima to maxima in step with high and low tides.
 Oddly, the Sun has a greater effect on atmospheric tides than the Moon.
 This is because, as explained in a later chapter, warm gases tend to expand, and solar heating drives that expansion, magnifying the solar tidal effect.

 Incidentally, while the explanation of tides given here follows that of a typical physics text, there is a faction that claims it is mistaken, that the Earth's tides are actually a result of the asymmetric rotation of the Earth around the Earth-Moon barycenter.
-The idea is a minority view, is hotly argued, and the argument seems to be unresolved at the present time.
+The idea is a minority view and is not widely accepted.

 * One of the interesting implications of the tidal forces on the Earth is that they cause precession of the Earth's spin axis.
 The Earth's spin axis is tilted at an angle of 23 degrees to the ecliptic, the plane of the planet's orbit around the Sun, while the Moon's orbit is in the plane of the ecliptic.
 The tidal forces of the Moon and Sun tug the spin axis of the Earth back towards the horizontal, but since the Earth is spinning this causes precession instead, with a period of about 26,000 years.
 At the present time, the Earth's spin axis points towards Polaris, the pole star, but 13,000 years from now it will point to a location near the bright star Vega.

 The effect of the Earth's tidal force on the Moon is much more dramatic and is easily seen by the fact that the Moon only presents one face to the Earth at all times.
 Over the eons, the Earth's tidal effect slowed the Moon's rotation until it became the same as the period of the Moon's orbit around the Earth.
 The Moon is said to be "tidally locked" to the Earth.